cloud-ark/kubeplus/README.rst

 Platform-as-Code Endpoints
 ----------------------------

-For kubectl-based discovery, KubePlus Platform toolkit exposes following endpoints - 'man', 'explain' and 'composition'.
+For kubectl-based discovery, KubePlus Cluster Add-on exposes following endpoints - 'man', 'explain' and 'composition'.

 These endpoints are implemented using Kubernetes's aggregated API Server.